whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-02-Birchbox-Build-Your-Own-Los-Angeles-2015.md

 <H4>Here's my FREE Birchbox Man:</H4>
 <center><img src='/images/BirchboxEventLA2015K.jpg'></center>
 <p>The free boxes were chosen randomly so you didn't know what you get until you open it up.
-Turns out I got the January 2015 box which included ANOTHER earphones, lol!<p>
+Turns out I got the January 2015 box which included ANOTHER earphone, lol!<p>

 <p>Back to my timeline.
 After purchasing the men's box, I went back in line to join my girlfriend and it wasn't long before we were in front to build our own Birchbox, yay!</p>